 At Aberdeen City Council, we're committed to promoting equality of opportunity and to going beyond our statutory public equality duties on disability, gender and race by promoting equality on wider grounds including age, religion or belief and sexual orientation.

-Our vision is to create a culture that values the differences employees and communities bring and to continually strive to maintain an environment in which people from all backgrounds can live and work together.
+Our vision is to create a culture that values the diversity that employees and communities bring and to continually strive to maintain an environment in which people from all backgrounds can live and work together.

 To find out more about our equalities agenda and to access our diversity and equalities monitoring data, please visit our dedicated Equality and Diversity pages.

 We appreciate the difficulties that someone with a disability can experience when seeking employment.
-As a two ticks employer, we guarantee to interview all applicants with a disability, providing they meet the minimum essential criteria of the job they are applying for and we commit to assessing their suitability solely in terms of their abilities.
+As a Two Ticks employer, we guarantee to interview all applicants with a disability, providing they meet all the criteria of the job they are applying for and we commit to assessing their suitability solely in terms of their abilities.
 We're regularly assessed on our ability to meet the criteria of the two ticks scheme and are proud to consistently have maintained membership since 1997.

 Age positive champion

 We're an age positive employer champion and were the first Scottish local authority to receive this award.
 We share it with some high profile, market leading companies across a variety of sectors.
 As a stamp of approval from the Department for Work and Pensions, the age positive employer champion logo demonstrates our commitment to encouraging an age diverse workforce and tackling age discrimination in the workplace.
 We operate an age neutral policy where we value someone's ability over their age, so we don't have an age limit on recruitment and we offer a flexible retirement age for all our employees.